 Have you ever considered taking your kids white water rafting?
-We thought it sounded like a lot of fun so decided to go white water rafting on the River Kiulu, whilst on our recent family adventure in Borneo.
+We thought it sounded a lot of fun so decided to go white water rafting on the River Kiulu in Borneo, during our recent family adventure in Sabah, Malaysia.

-Read this blog to discover how we spent a day white water rafting on the River Kiulu.
-It includes a travel guide on how to book, what to wear and what to expect during your white water rafting trip in Borneo.
+Read this blog to discover how we spent a day white water rafting on the River Kiulu, Sabah.
+We’ll guide you on how to book, what to wear and what to expect during your excursion.

 Booking the white water rafting trip

 I booked the white water rafting excursion with Riverbug, a specialist adventure company based in Borneo.
 They are part of the Traverse Tours organisation.